Day 12: Add Two Promises

 Algorithm:

-• For each promise in the loop, an async function is defined to handle the resolution.
+forEachloop to iterate over an array containingpromise1andpromise2. - For each promise in the loop, an async function is defined to handle the resolution.

-• Inside the async function, the await keyword is used to pause the execution until the promise is resolved.
+- Inside the async function, the await keyword is used to pause the execution until the promise is resolved.

-• After updating the variables, we check if the count variable is equal to 0, indicating that both promises have been resolved.
-If count is 0, it means all promises are resolved, and the new promise is resolved with the accumulated result (res) using the resolve function.
+countvariable is equal to0, indicating that both promises have been resolved.
+Ifcountis0, it means all promises are resolved, and the new promise is resolved with the accumulated result (res) using the resolve function. - If any promise is rejected, an error is caught, and the new promise is immediately rejected by calling the reject function.

 Implementation: